Changissnz/nu_merchant_principal/README.md

 resources, the excess being the quality that qualifies the process as a reflection attack instead of reflection for meditative growth.
+Through a group's prolonged experience of processes such as forced reflection attacks, spurred probably by inadequacies of their group-directed deception, the likelihood of caving duplicity does not stay below a threshold of minimal error, since caving duplicity and forced reflection attacks are correlated in occurrences.